 The New API Proxy form is displayed.

-Use this form to provide API Services with the information it needs to generate an API proxy and, optionally, to add some minimal features to the API that is exposed.
+Use this form to provide the information needed to generate an API proxy and, optionally, to add some minimal features to the API proxy:

 This form enables you create an API proxy from the following sources: